 Few stars of the '60s reinvented themselves as successfully as Marianne Faithfull.
 Coaxed into a singing career by Rolling Stones manager Andrew Loog Oldham in 1964, she had a big hit in both Britain and the U.S. with her debut single, the Jagger/Richards composition "As Tears Go By" (which prefaced the Stones' own version by a full year).
 Considerably more successful in her native land than the States, she had a series of hits in the mid-'60s that set her high, fragile voice against delicate orchestral pop arrangements: "Summer Night," "This Little Bird," and Jackie DeShannon's "Come and Stay with Me."
 Not a songwriter at the outset of her career, she owes more of her fame as a '60s icon to her extraordinary beauty and her long-running romance with Mick Jagger, although she offered a taste of things to come with her compelling 1969 single "Sister Morphine," which she co-wrote (and which the Stones later released themselves on Sticky Fingers).

 In 2012, Faithfull appeared in a production of Kurt Weill's Seven Deadly Sins at the Linz State Theater in Austria, and in 2013 she appeared at the Yoko Ono-curated Meltdown Festival in duet with guitarist Bill Frisell.
-Faithfull's recording career resumed in late 2013 when she began writing and recording with a host of friends old and new, and for the first time, writing her own lyrics to each song.
+Faithfull's recording career resumed in late 2013 when she began writing and recording with a host of friends old and new, and for the first time wrote her own lyrics to each song.
 Some of her collaborators included Brian Eno, Adrian Utley, Roger Waters, Anna Calvi, and Steve Earle.
 Give My Love to London was released in the fall of 2014.
 A live album entitled No Exit included tracks from her previous album as well as career highlights.
 It was accompanied by a live DVD documenting a 90-minute concert at the Mupa Budapest, with four bonus songs taken from her 50th anniversary performance at London's Roundhouse.
 No Exit was issued in the fall of 2016. ~ Richie Unterberger